dotlang/language/README.md

 6. **Variable**: `var location: Point = {x:10, y:20}`
 7. **Import**: Is used to import types and functions defined in another file: `import /code/std/Queue`
 8. **Generics**: `type Stack<T> := T[]`
-9. **Immutability**: Only local variables and `ref` arguments are mutable.
+9. **Immutability**: Only local variables are mutable.
 Everything else is immutable.
 10. **Assignment**: Primitives are assigned by value, other types are assigned by reference.

 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>><